2023 Research Grant Program Request for Proposals (RFP)

 Review Process and Funding Decisions

-All grant applications that comply with program guidelines (see iocdf.org/research) will be assigned two or three reviewers from our expert panel.
+All grant applications that comply with program guidelines (see iocdf.org/research) will be assigned three reviewers from our expert panel.
 These reviewers will score the application and provide written comments.

 The top-scoring applications from the initial round will advance to the second round, where they will be discussed and rated by the full reviewer panel.
 Ratings from this round, as well as comments received during the initial round, will be used to advise the IOCDF Board of Directors, who will make all final funding decisions.